I paint what interests me, and my interests are quite broad. Whether it is the classic

 give me maximum creative control in producing a final print that truly represents

 my vision.
-I generally like to paint with a loose, impressionistic style that conveys
+I generally like to strike a balance between tight realism and a loose,

 -- Bob Bickers